 A couple of weeks ago I got an email from Tito Paxton asking if he could somehow expose his business in MaiTravelSite.
-Turns out that Paxton is a safari guide in Kenya, and I invited him to write a post showcasing what a typical work day is for him.
+Turns out that Paxton is a safari guide in Kenya and Tanzania, and I invited him to write a post showcasing what a typical work day is for him.
 Safari guides are not as common as bartenders (no disrespect intended), and their profession is one that many of us have dreamed of having as kids.
 This is his story, which I am publishing with minimal editing.
+If things go well I’ll be seeing him some day and explore Lake Victoria and other attractions in the area!

 Later that afternoon we take off to the same wilds looking for the gazelles, zebras and their predators like lions and cheetahs.
 It turns out to be another of my lucky days again after my vhf radio transmitter cracks life and a collegue of mine in another direction calls on radio that a kill is taking place right infront of him.
 After five minutes we stop by his side followed by some other cars from a different direction whom have also heard the same message on their long range radios.
 Pictures of natural joy and satisfaction from both the Netherland family and my Bangkok friends are all over their faces with their sharp cameras pointed to the two lions infront of us munching their zebra kill slowly with the sun setting lazily in the horizons of the Serengeti on the other side.